amamenko/react-buzzfeed-quiz/README.md

 react-buzzfeed-quiz is not affiliated, associated, authorized, endorsed by, or in any way officially connected with BuzzFeed, Inc., or any of its subsidiaries or its affiliates.
 The official BuzzFeed, Inc. website can be found at [https://www.buzzfeed.com](https://www.buzzfeed.com).

 The name BuzzFeed as well as related names, marks, emblems/logos, and images are registered trademarks of BuzzFeed, Inc.

-## Upcoming Features

-Versions 2+ of react-buzzfeed-quiz will include Typescript and SCSS instead of styled-components.
-The library will also not be bundled with fonts.

 ## User Guide